thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Goodbye World.md

 Religions are weapons of mass destruction for smashing empires that have gotten too big to fight, and for helping history along its path to the next chapter.

-Thats a pretty intense hypothesis.
+That's a pretty intense hypothesis.

 Let's test it a bit.